PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 maximum error is only `4.954636096954346e-6`.
 The evaluator remains builtin-only for portability and dynamic-shape crash isolation; the converter does not make XNNPACK a hidden accuracy dependency or alter TopK tie semantics.

+`yolov9_n_wholebody15_Nx3HxW.onnx` and
+`yolov9_t_wholebody28_Nx3HxW.onnx` are promoted from missing reports to passes with the explicit input shape `images:1,3,640,640`.
+Their symbolic height and width previously remained unresolved placeholders; no converter rewrite was required.
+Sequential fixed-seed evaluation reports maximum absolute errors of `0.0008544921875` and `0.0081634521484375`, respectively, with cosine similarity above `0.9999999999995` for both models.

 The root-only Tier 4 gate at commit `0a8ee88` contains 30 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier4_root_0a8ee88.json`: 12